-• Subjects taking the above listed COPD medications at Visit 1a (Screening) will discontinue these medications for the duration of the trial and be switched to sponsor-

-- Subjects receiving a maintenance dose of an ICS as part of a fixed dose combination therapy containing fluticasone furoate and vilanterol, fluticasone propionate and salmeterol, mometasone and formoterol, budesonide and formoterol or fluticasone propionate and formoterol must have been maintained on a stable dose of the ICS component for at least 4 weeks prior to Visit 1a (Screening).
-These subjects will be switched to the corresponding dose of fluticasone, mometasone or budesonide administered as a single agent BID, with sponsor-provided Atrovent HFA MDI administered QID, and sponsor-provided Ventolin HFA to be administered up to four times per day as needed for control of symptoms during the Screening Period. - All subjects treated with either a LABA (salmeterol, formoterol, indacaterol or olodaterol) or currently marketed long- acting anti-muscarinic agent (LAMA) (tiotropium, aclidinium, glycopyrronium bromide, [eg, Seebri], umeclidinium) administered alone or as a loose combination will have these medications discontinued and replaced with sponsor-provided Atrovent HFA MDI administered QID, and sponsor-provided Ventolin HFA to be administered up to four times per day as needed for control of symptoms during the Screening Period. - Note: During the Screening Period (between Visits 1a and 2) and Washout Periods ٠ (between Visits 3 and 4), Sponsor-provided Atrovent HFA MDI is to be used as maintenance medication administered QID, and Sponsor-provided Ventolin HFA is to be used as rescue medication administered as needed; however, both medications must be withheld for at least 6 hours before each study visit. - Note: During study treatment (ie., between Visits 2 and 3, and Visits 4 and 5), subjects will receive study drug and are allowed Sponsor-provided Ventolin HFA to be used as needed for relief of COPD symptoms. - The following respiratory medications are not permitted during this study (Table 5-2).
+- Subjects taking the above listed COPD medications at Visit 1a (Screening) will discontinue these medications for the duration of the trial and be switched to sponsorprovided Atrovent HFA administered QID and sponsor-provided Ventolin HFA to be administered up to four times per day as needed for control of symptoms during the Screening Period. - Subjects receiving a maintenance dose of an ICS as part of a fixed dose combination therapy containing fluticasonse furoate and vilanterol, fluticasone propionate and salmeterol, mometasone and formoterol, budesonide and formoterol or fluticasone propionate and formoterol must have been maintained on a stable dose of the ICS component for at least 4 weeks prior to Visit 1a (Screening).
+These subjects will be switched to the corresponding dose of fluticasone, mometasone or budesonide administered as a single agent BID, with sponsor-provided Atrovent HFA MDI administered QID, and sponsor-provided Ventolin HFA to be administered up to four times per day as needed for control of symptoms during the Screening Period. - All subjects treated with either a LABA (salmeterol, formoterol, indacaterol, or olodaterol) or currently marketed long- acting anti-muscarinic agent (LAMA) (tiotropium, aclidinium, glycopyrronium bromide, [eg, Seebri], umeclidinium)